13loomin9/DDECO_2/README.md

 # DDECO_2
-Portfolio Website assignment | Design for Digital Ecosystem
+Portfolio Website assignment in HTML & CSS for my Designing for Digital Ecosystem module